Zyzle/zyzle.github.io/content/blog/2022-04-16-zola/index.md

 +++
-title = "Lets Write a Blog - Part 2: Zola" date = 2022-04-16
+title = "Let's write a blog - Part 2: Zola" date = 2022-04-16
 description = "Evaluating the Zola static site generator for use in my blog"